muratk5n/thirdwave/en/README.md

 Walmart/Amazon were spending the same amt to generate similar revenue, then AMZN CapEx started to climb.
 Now WMT looks better.

-Unless.. one is going for diversity in biz, as in AMZN's cloud biz
+Unless.. one is going for diversity in biz (as in AMZN, hasa a cloud biz)

 ---